mattbdean/JRAW/README.md

  - Get the submit text of a subreddit
  - Searching subreddits
  - Trending subreddits
- - Submit posts
- - Comment on posts
+ - Comment on/vote on/submit posts
- - Vote on posts
  - Hide/unhide and save/unsave posts
  - Delete posts and comments
  - Reply to a post or comment